Akir4d/AOP/README.md

 # Angular On PHP (AOP)

+I'm now working on developing a solution backend and frontend that is based on PHP and Angular.
+I decided to use Codeigniter as the PHP framework backend (and potentially frontend at you choice).
+Codeigniter was the best choice for me because to its extensive documentation, its diminutive size, and the fact that it offers an optional robust business logic.
+The framework makes use of a script that I produced that assists even inexperienced programmers in adding Modules and Controllers.
+It is also built in two versions: one for HTTP servers that support .htaccess (like apache) and one for all other servers with the "public" folder that has to be made public.
+Also includes an update manager.... everyone is welcome to contribute!

 This is a comprehensive modular template for developing an application using Angular and CodeIgniter 4.2.
 This template may be run on a standard LAMP (PHP 7.4 or highter) server without any special configuration; simply build and copy to the apache folder and enjoy.